Colgate looks for home win vs Army | WTOP

-BOTTOM LINE: Colgate looks for its seventh straight win over Army at Cotterell Court.
-Army knocked off La Salle by four at home on Dec.
-12. Colgate went 25-9 last year and finished first in the Patriot League.
+BOTTOM LINE: Colgate looks for its eighth straight win over Army at Cotterell Court.
+The last victory for the Black Knights at Colgate was a 66-63 win on Jan.
+22, 2014.

-LAST SEASON: These conference foes matched up on two occasions during the 2019-20 campaign, with Colgate sweeping the season series.
+A YEAR AGO: These Patriot League foes matched up on two occasions during the 2019-20 campaign, with Colgate sweeping the season series.

 DID YOU KNOW: .